Sorontar

 Fuel cells can.

-Can we power fuel cells with more complex molecules?
-Yes: solid oxide fuel cells based on yttria-stabilized zirconia can run directly on hydrocarbons, but they are heavy (1 kW/kg) and require slow preheating to reach operating temperature, making them less suitable for drones.
+OK, if we can't store hydrogen directly, can we power fuel cells with more complex molecules?
+Yes: solid oxide fuel cells based on yttria-stabilized zirconia can run directly on hydrocarbons, but they are heavy (1 kW/kg) and require slow preheating to reach operating temperature, making them less suitable for drones (really cool oxide transport mechanisms though).

-Can we break larger molecules into hydrogen?
-Yes: reforming light hydrocarbons into H2 and CO2 is feasible in situ, but reforming JP-8 is probably not (the military has tried for decades but desulfurization, coking, and steam process complexity are real problems).
+Can we break larger molecules into hydrogen through reforming?
+Yes: reforming light hydrocarbons into H2 and CO2 is feasible in situ, but reforming JP-8 is probably not (the military has tried for decades but desulfurization, coking, and steam process complexity are big problems).
 Additionally, the carbon monoxide reforming byproduct poisons many fuel cells.

 Proposal

-We think we see a way to thread this needle and create the world's best power source for < 25kg drones in the form of standardized energy pods, achieving:
+We think we see a way to thread this needle and create the world's best power source for < 25kg drones in the form of fuel cell energy pods, achieving:

-So we're doing some very early, small-scale tests to see if this can really work, targeting usable prototypes in 2026.
+So we're doing some very early, small-scale tests (exotic industrial equipment is arriving to our mountaintop shipping-container-as-lab daily) to see if this can really work in practice, targeting usable prototypes in 2026.
 No promises yet, but no scientific breakthroughs required either.

 Help us define the spec!